fluthjs/fluth-vue/packages/core/useFetch/docs/api.en.md

 - Details

-  Indicates if the request was aborted
+  Indicates whether the request has been aborted

 #### promise$